chesterbr/chesterbr.github.io/_posts/2023-11-20-budget-friendly-hosting-for-personal-projects.md

 ### Final thoughts

-This isn't a universal guide on how to host personal projects - but rather a description of how I do it (which I may update as I find or remember other interesting things), and how you can do it too.
-Hope it helps you to get started, and I'd love to hear your thoughts on it!
+This isn't a universal guide on how to host personal projects - but rather a description of how have been doing it (which I may update as I find or remember other interesting things), and how other people can do it too.